fredericlw/IndieStudio/about.md

 Upon saving, it generates a SaveData struct and fills it with the current game data, then writes it as a boost text_archive to "./savedGame".

 Then, on loading, it reads the boost archive back into a SaveData struct, to be loaded by the GameLogicComp at game start.

+## 💣 Raylib Custom Encapsulation (raylib_encap folder) 💣

+These classes encapsulate raylib functionality in a handy way for our needs.
+Most of these are used by a Component (example : EModel, ModelComp), so that the called functions could be refactored to call another lib's methods.